Welcome to today's edition of the Rush 24-7 podcast.

 And that's all this guy called about it.

-So I stood a hard fast rule.
+So I institute a hard-fast rule.

 This guy gets on once a year.

-Well, that infuriated him when he did get through, he just really doubled down on the theory.
+Well, that infuriated him when he did get through.

-And I dispatched with it, I cast it aside and effectively removed it as a as a as a topic, because it was it was fringe.
+I cast it aside and effectively removed it as a topic because it was a fringe and not the kind of thing I was interested.

 Harvard study confirms fluoride reduces children's IQ.

-And then imagine my surprise after reading this, I found out in the comments that a lot of people believe it.
+I found out in the comments that a lot of people believe it.

 A recently published Harvard University meta-analysis funded by the National Institutes of Health has concluded that children who live in areas with highly fluoridated water have significantly lower IQ scores than children who live in low fluoride areas.